Consumer Foodservice in Western Europe

 Key findings

 Consumer foodservice has been experiencing staff shortages in the post-pandemic period.
-Many employees lost their jobs or had significantly reduced hours during the pandemic, leading many to seek employment in other industries.
-However, they have not since returned to the foodservice industry, resulting in a shortage of qualified staff, particularly in full-service restaurants, which generally look to provide a better quality of service.
+Many employees lost their jobs or had significantly reduced hours due to COVID-19 restrictions, leading a number of them to seek employment in other industries.
+With many not returning to the foodservice industry since then, this has resulted in a shortage of qualified staff in a number of countries.

 Scope